fiorenzo1963/es100-wwvb-refclock/README.md

 	* Average ~ -10 milliseconds
 	* Most samples are within +40/-60 milliseconds
 	* All samples are within +60/-120 milliseconds
-* Phase (aka offset) error plot, with moving average (note that RX errors are ignored here)
+* Phase (aka offset) error plot, with moving average (note that RX errors are ignored here).
+The X axis is dimensionless and corresponds to one received WWVB timestamp.
+The next plot will show RX errors and actual timestamp.
 ![alt text](https://raw.githubusercontent.com/fiorenzo1963/es100-wwvb-refclock/master/images/wwvb_offset_error_20191115.jpg)
 * Raw data
 ```